FredKSchott/snowpack/www/_template/guides/react.md

 layout: layouts/guide.njk
 permalink: '/guides/react/'
 title: The Snowpack Guide to Getting Started with React
-description: 'Get started with this in-depth tutorial on how to build React applications and websites with Snowpack. '
+description: 'Get started with this in-depth tutorial on how to build React applications and websites with Snowpack and developer tools like React Fast Refresh'
 date: 2020-10-01
 ---